open-sorcerers/half-baked/README.md

 4. You wanna grab data from that JSON.
 Maybe you wanna grab it by that "id" field
 5. You prefer Futures(?) as a way of modelling asynchrony with sanity. (?)

-Use `maitre-d`.
+Use `half-baked`.
 It's built on top of `express` and has the following features:

 * Serve local data simply and configurably
   - default routes are: